PabloCastellano/guifinetstudio/README.md

 * python-lxml: it's faster than the default XML API.
 It's recommended and used if available
 * python-kml: Only necessary if you want to export CNML to KML format
 * python-geopy: Enables calculating distances between nodes

-### lxml

-Note: python-lxml does a better memory management and is faster than minidom (default XML library in Python).
-If you want to manage big sets of nodes like Guifi.net World zone this definitely makes the difference.

-For example, these are the results opening a Guifi.net World zone with more than 17.000 nodes:
-Minidom took ~23 seconds and 1,4GB RAM.
-Guifinetstudio window didn't even appear.
-I had to reboot my laptop.
-Lxml took ~4s and 284MB RAM.
-Guifinetstudio worked, moving through the map is difficult but possible.

-You can test it by your own:

-    $ cat cnml1.py
-    from libcnml import *
-    c = CNMLParser('tests/detail')

-    $ time python cnml1.py
-    Using lxml which is more efficient
-    Loaded OK

-    real	0m3.974s
-    user	0m3.728s
-    sys	0m0.188s

-    $ time python cnml1.py
-    lxml module not found.
-Falling back to minidom Loaded OK

-    real	0m22.984s
-    user	0m21.997s
-    sys	0m0.868s

 # Arch Linux